MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 ## Create additional customizations to provide to different users

-If the app developer allows any customization, you can specifically create multiple customizations of the same app that lets various users or user groups to receive differently customized app.
+If the app developer allows any customization, you can specifically create multiple customizations of the same app, allowing various users or user groups to receive differently customized versions of the app.
 For example, app users across your current organization and your acquired organization can use the same app but also see the app with different brand logos that they relate with.
 It helps you as an admin in the following ways:

 * You can provide customized apps that all of your users can relate with.
 * It helps your app adoption efforts succeed as users with varied needs and trust towards different corporate branding trust the app that you make available.